AbdullahAli/node-stream-to-mongo-db/README.md

 # SUPPORTED NODE VERSIONS

-This package supports Node.js versions `4`, `5` and `6`.
+This package supports Node.js versions `8+`.
 If you require another version to be supported, please raise an issue.

 # USAGE